-The Company has evaluated the impact of Covid-19 and resultant delay, postponement and/ or cancellation of procedures, reduction in footfalls of patients.
+The Company has evaluated the impact of Covid-19 and resultant delay, postponement and/ or cancellation of oncology, multi-specialty procedures, reduction in footfalls of patients in Out Patients.
 The likely revenue from mid-March 2020 and onwards has been impacted.
-Continued lockdowns are likely to impact the Company operationally.
+Continued lockdowns are likely to impact the Company operationally including its new projects.